GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ```

 ![](01-Complete-script_files/figure-markdown_github/extract%20variable%20importance%20and%20plot-1.png)

-### 04.4 Linear transformation of predictions

-The following table presents the performance metrics of each model after
-transforming true and predicted values back to the linear scale.
-ANN and
-multiple linear regression reinforce their correlation while Random
-Forest decreases it’s *r*<sup>2</sup> value.
-Multiple linear regression
-provides the highest *r*<sup>2</sup> value (*r*<sup>2</sup> = 0.813)
-followed by ANN (*r*<sup>2</sup> = 0.801), indicating that multiple
-linear regression generalizes better to the linear scale.
-All models
-present lower RMSE values than the standard deviation value of weight of
-the experimental assemblage (24.83) which is indicative of a good
-general performance.

-Visualization of regression plots also supports the better
-generalization of multiple linear regression to the linear scale.
-Random
-Forest limits its maximum prediction to 57.2 g resulting in a poor
-generalization to the linear scale.
-Due to this, residuals from the
-Random Forest indicate important underestimations of flake weight with
-an average underestimation of 4.6 g.
-50% of the residuals of the Random
-Forest range between overestimations of 2.64 g and underestimations of
-7.06 g.
-90% of the residuals from the random forest range between
-overestimations of 10.35 g and underestimations of 29.74 g.

 Visual representation of residuals of the Random Forest through density
 plot shows that despite peaking on the 0 value it presents a long tale